sjvermeu/sjvermeu.github.io/content/pending/the-pleasures-of-having-DTAP.md

-The pleasures of having DTAP
+Title: The pleasures of having DTAP
+Date: 2021-12-08 20:00
+Category: Architecture
+Tags: DTAP,environments,zoning,development,test,acceptance,production
+Slug: the-pleasures-of-having-DTAP
+Status: draft

 No, not Diphtheria, Tetanus, and Pertussis (vaccine), but *Development, Test, Acceptance and Production (DTAP)*: different environments that,